osonus/oson/UserGuide.md

 		public ComponentType(Type type)

+		public ComponentType(Class type)

 		public ComponentType(Class type, Class... componentTypes)
 ```

-The third constructor accepts a variable array of component types, which can be used to guess data types in complex data structures, such as array, collection, and map, including array, collection and map themselves.
+The last constructor accepts a variable array of component types, which can be used to guess data types in complex data structures, such as array, collection, and map, including array, collection and map themselves.
 Oson has a sophisticated guessing algorithm to match Json input data to Java classes.
 It bases its matching criteria on the depth of data structures, field name and types, etc, to calculate a percentage float points, to decide the winner of a piece of data.
 Inside one load of processing, it accumulates its knowledge about the data types, and uses this component store as the knowledge basis for analysis.
 For most of the time, you only need to provide a top level user-defined class type.

 Inside the [CollectionsTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/CollectionsTest.java) test cases, you can find various approaches to solve this issue.
 Pick one to show here: